JonathanBowker/pseudonymisation-as-a-service/README.md

 # What is pseudonymisation?
 Pseudonymisation uses forms of encryption to translate identifiable personal data points to unique artificial identifiers - _Pseudonyms_.
 Pseudonymisation techniques aims to de-couple individuals from their personal data held by data custodians - this renders the data ‘pseudonymous’ for specific use cases.
 Beyond the context of a use case the person can still be re-identified through protected procedures and controls.

-Pseudonymised data can still be traced to the underlying data subject but it requires external information and secure internal procedures and controls to do so.
-In pseudonymised personal data, data points still exist but only within a physically and logically separated system that is joined by  controlled linking functions.
+Pseudonymised data can still be traced to it's underlying data subject but it requires external information and execution of secure internal procedures and controls to do so.
+With pseudonymised data, the plain text data points still exist but only within a separated system joined by securely controlled linking functions.

 # What is personal data profiling?
 In Article 4 (4), the UK GDPR defines Profiling as follows: